Where the deceased does not leave a valid will

 The main disadvantage of intestacy is that the deceased has no control over the distribution of their estate.

-The estate must be strictly distributed among the deceased’s nearest blood relatives, whether they were close to the testator or not.
+The estate must be strictly distributed among the deceased’s nearest blood relatives, as defined in section 70 of the A&P Act, whether they were close to the testator or not.
 The estate must be divided in specific fixed proportions depending on the blood or domestic relationship between the deceased and their family members.
 The table above explains the distribution of an intestate’s estate prior to 1 November 2017, to the appropriate next of kin.
 As can be seen, this statutory order is fixed, and no special account can be taken of particular wishes of the deceased, or the needs or claims of family members.

 1. Since 8 November 2001, inheritance rights in respect to intestate estates have been given to domestic partners (s 51A A&P Act).
 Section 3 of the A&P Act defines a ‘domestic partner’ as a person who, although not married, is living with a person as a couple on a genuine domestic basis, irrespective of gender, and either: